lotlouischoitslab/CUMTD_Bus_Analysis_Classification/README.md

 - #### Brandon Tomic (Civil & Environmental Engineering Transportation)

 ## Project Description:
 Institute of Transportation Engineers UIUC Chapter (aka ITE@UIUC) is a registered student organization at the University of Illinois at Urbana-Champaign.
 Our organization has been working on collecting images of transit buses operated by the Champaign-Urbana Mass Transit District (CUMTD).
+Our RSO Institute of Transportation Engineers UIUC Chapter (ITE@UIUC) presented our project during the 2023 Engineering Open House (EOH) hosted by the Grainger College of Engineering at the University of Illinois at Urbana-Champaign (UIUC).

 ## Champaign-Urbana Mass Transit Passenger Ridership Prediction & Analysis
 This project is about analyzing and predicting the ridership of the buses in the Champaign-Urbana area operated by the Champaign-Urbana Mass Transit District also known as CUMTD using various Machine Learning algorithms.
 Datasets were acquired from the official Champaign County Regional Data Portal which could be found here: